renpy/renpy/sphinx/source/style_properties.rst

 -----------------------

 Margin properties are used to add transparent space around some displayables.
-Most notably: windows, frames, buttons and the cells inside grids.
+Most notably: windows, frames, buttons and outside a grid or vpgrid.

 .. style-property:: left_margin int